Total Ankle Replacement

 Disadvantages:

-• Potential for Complications: As with any surgery, there are risks of complications such as infection, blood clots, nerve damage, or implant failure.
+• Potential for Complications: As with any surgery, there are risks of complications such as infection, blood clots, nerve damage, ongoing pain or implant failure.

-• Activity Limitations: Patients may need to avoid high-impact activities to protect the implant and prolong its lifespan.
+• Activity Limitations: Patients may need to avoid high-impact activities such as running, jumping and heavy gym work to protect the implant and prolong its lifespan.

 Prevention of Ankle Arthritis and the Need for Replacement

 Preventing ankle arthritis, and thus the need for total ankle replacement, involves maintaining good joint health.
-This can be achieved by:
+This can be helped by:

 Avoiding Joint Injuries: Protecting the ankle from trauma through proper footwear, caution during physical activities, and maintaining a healthy weight to reduce stress on the joints.